Simscape Model Statistics

 Each statistic is generated separately from each topologically distinct physical network of these blocks and then aggregated to appear as a single statistic in the Statistics Viewer.

 The Sources section of the Statistics Viewer window lists variable sources for the selected statistic:

 If you select a connection under the 1-D/3-D Interface statistic category, the Sources section lists the source and destination for this connection, with links to relevant blocks.

 If you select a statistic with a nonzero value under the 1-D Physical System category, the Sources section lists all the variables that fall under this statistic.

 For each variable, the Source column contains the full path to the variable, starting from the top-level model, with a link to the relevant block.
 If you click the link in the Source column, the corresponding block is highlighted in the block diagram.
-The Value column contains the name of the variable, as it would appear in the Variables tab of the block dialog box.
+The Value column contains the name of the variable, as it would appear in the Initial Targets section of the block dialog box.